Academic Standing, Probation and Dismissal

 Good Academic Standing

-Good academic standing is maintained by meeting the standards for credits attempted and for grade point average.
-A student must attempt a minimum of 12 credits in the Fall and Spring semesters and 3 credits each Wintersession.
-Courses graded Audit (AU) and Withdrawn (W) do not count toward the attempted minimum credit loads.
+Good academic standing is maintained by meeting the standards for credits completed and for grade point average.
+A student must complete a minimum of 12 credits in the Fall and Spring semesters and register for 3 credits each Wintersession.
+Courses graded Audit (AU), Withdrawn (W), Failure (F, IF, UW), and No Credit (NC) do not count as completed credits.
 Failure of an international student to be enrolled full-time in a required semester/term is violation of F-1 Visa status and will result in the student losing immigration status.
 The student will be required to leave the U.S immediately.

 Undergraduate Students: Must also earn a semester grade-point average at or above the minimum standard of 2.00.
 In order to graduate, the minimum cumulative grade-point average required is 2.00.